Bismuth208/Firecore/README.md

 - RGB LED used for warn player of ship's low health (it's flash red);
 - Light sensor, temperature sensor and microphone used to seed random fuction;

+Also game saves maximum score in *EEPROM*, so you can always beat yourself!

 Controls:
 - Fire: *Switch 4 button* (named as *A*);